-- Heat the oil in a heavy-based saucepan or karahi over a medium heat, until the impurities smoke off and the oil becomes colourless.
-Remove from the heat and allow the oil to cool before next step to prevent spices burning.
+- Heat the oil in a heavy-based saucepan or karahi over medium heat, until the impurities smoke off and the oil becomes colourless.
+Remove from the heat and allow the oil to cool before the next step to prevent the spices burning.

 - Reduce the heat to medium-low, replace the pan on the heat, then add the turmeric and chilli powder and cook for one minute.

 - Add the onions and salt.
-Cook for three minutes or until onions have softened.
+Cook for ten minutes or until the onions have softened.